Rules of Procedure

 Section 2.
 The SIAG chairperson shall oversee the activities of the SIAG, act as necessary to maintain an active SIAG, and preside at its meetings.
 In the absence of the chairperson, the vice chairperson of the SIAG shall assume the duties of the chairperson; in the absence of the vice chairperson, the secretary-treasurer of the SIAG shall assume the duties of the chairperson; and in the absence of the secretary, the program director of the SIAG shall assume said duties.

-SIAM/CST is part of American Automatic Control Council, known as AACC, concurrent to their two-year term, the chairperson will serve as the Board of Directors of AACC representing SIAM, and the vice chairperson will serve as the Alternate of the Board of Directors representing SIAM, effective from 2016.
-The names of the Board of Directors and Alternate are to be forwarded to AACC after the election of SIAG/CST officers is completed.
+SIAM/CST is part of American Automatic Control Council, known as AACC.
+Concurrent to their two-year term, the chairperson will designate from the SIAG/CST officers or from the SIAG/CST membership the SIAM representative and an alternate, who meet the AACC qualifications, to serve on the Board of Directors representing SIAM, effective 2017.
+The names of the Board of Directors and Alternate representing SIAM are to be forwarded to AACC after the election of SIAG/CST officers is completed.

 The secretary-treasurer of the SIAG shall keep a record of the affairs of the SIAG and handle correspondence.
 The secretary-treasurer of the SIAG shall submit a written report on its activities to the SIAM Council at each meeting of the council.
 The secretary-treasurer shall submit an annual expense budget to the SIAM controller as described in Section 2 of ARTICLE VII.